caramelWaffle/caramelWaffle-Springboot-Microservice-bootcamp/README.md

 - Create service class for CRUD functionality
 - Define a custom exception class with appropriate `HttpStatus`
 - Implement global exception handler using `@ControllerAdvice`
+- Adding a default auditor for createdBy, updatedBy, createdAt, and updatedAt using `AuditorAware`